go-cart-io/cartogram-ansible/README.md

 | postgres_password | ```"password"``` | Password for the PostgreSQL Database.
 As a new PostgreSQL database is installed, this password is defined by the user executing this script |
 | github_username | ```"go-cart-io"``` | GitHub username of user hosting the cartogram-web and cartogram-docker repositories. |

+More is explained about the Digital Ocean variables in the next step.

 **Obtaining MailGun details**
 ![mailgun_1](./images/mailgun_1.png)
 ![mailgun_2](./images/mailgun_2.png)